How To Smoke Salmon – Easy & Tender Recipe

-- Start by prepping your smoker to 225 degrees (F) using a fruit wood (we like cherry or apple for salmon).
+- Start by prepping your smoker to 225 degrees (F) using a fruit wood (the best wood we like is cherry or apple).

-- Place your salmon on the smoker until it hits your desired internal temperature.
-For tender salmon we cook it to 140 degrees Fahrenheit.
-You’ll see the salmon sweating out the fat, and you’ll see a nice red color start to form on the crust of the salmon.
+- Place salmon on the smoker and close lid.
+Smoke until it hits your desired internal temperature.
+For tender salmon we cook it to 135 degrees Fahrenheit.
+You’ll see the salmon sweating out proteins, and you’ll see a nice red color start to form on the crust of the salmon.
 Check temperature at thickest part with a probe and you can also poke and pull apart the flaky salmon and make sure that the interior is pink and not translucent.

 Pro Tip: Start checking temperature early.
 The smaller the fillet, or if using wild caught, start checking the internal temperature as early as 30 minutes.

-The key to tender juicy salmon is cooking it at a low heat and paying close attention to the internal temperature using a good quality digital thermometer.
+The key to tender juicy salmon is cooking it at a low heat and paying close attention to the internal temperature using a good quality digital instant read thermometer.